 To Enhance Research, Discovery and Creativity: ADSM is distinguished by its focus on innovation and entrepreneurship from economic and cultural perspectives of the Emirate of Abu Dhabi and of the UAE.
 The School achieves this focal breadth through a unique "academic model" which integrates advances in business and management education, research and development methods, the Abu Dhabi Policy Agenda, and Abu Dhabi Chamber of Commerce & Industry's mandate.
 Fundamental to this model is the role research plays in creating new knowledge and understanding global business and management best practices.
-Equally fundamental is the implementation of such practices in Abu Dhabi, documenting, synthesizing, and disseminating them in the community in the form of research papers, short articles, whitepapers, seminars, workshops, and conferences for the benefit of the Emirate of Abu Dhabi, the UAE and the Gulf region.

 To Promote Entrepreneurialism: Comprehending and resolving today's increasingly complex social issues warrants an interdisciplinary approach.
 Our students acquire a solid interdisciplinary background as entrepreneurialism in inherently an interdisciplinary study.
-The 2006 Kauffman Panel on Entrepreneurship Curriculum in Higher Education explains that "As a magnet for the authentic integration of varied fields of learning and as a bridge between theory and practice, entrepreneurship is a superb vehicle with which to achieve the aims of the broad, effective, and integrated learning that marks a strong college education.
+The 2006 Kauffman Panel on Entrepreneurship Curriculum in Higher Education explains that "As a magnet for the authentic integration of varied fields of learning and as a bridge between theory and practice, entrepreneurship is a superb vehicle with which to achieve the aims of the broad, effective, and integrated learning that marks a strong college education."